-At the moment, this topic of climate change, along with the fight against poverty, is one of the key areas in which almost all countries in the world are applying a consensus that the efforts of all countries should be involved, at least slowing down the process.
+At the moment, the topic climate change , along with the fight against poverty, is one of the key areas in which almost all countries of the world have a consensus that the efforts of all countries should be directed at least to slow down this process.

 Global climate change has already had a noticeable impact on the environment.
-Glaciers have shrunk, ice on rivers and lakes dims earlier, habitats of plants and animals have shifted, trees bloom faster.
+Glaciers have shrunk, ice on rivers and lakes is dimming earlier, habitats of plants and animals have shifted, trees are blooming faster.

 The effects of climate change that scientists predicted in the past are now manifesting themselves: loss of sea ice, accelerated sea level rise, and longer and more intense periods of warming in the ambient air.

 Scientists are confident that global temperatures will continue to rise in the coming decades, mainly due to greenhouse gases produced by human activities.
 The Intergovernmental Panel on Climate Change (IPCC), which includes more than 1,300 scientists from virtually every country in the world, predicts a temperature rise of 2-7 degrees Celsius over the next century.

 According to the IPCC, the extent to which climate change affects individual regions will change over time and depending on the ability of different social and ecological systems to mitigate or adapt to change.

 The IPCC predicts that a global average temperature rise of less than 1 to 3 degrees Celsius from 1990 levels will be beneficial in some regions and harmful in others.
 Net annual costs will increase over time as global temperatures rise.